 Presented at The Water’s Edge gala each year since 2011, the Stroud Award for Freshwater Excellence, also known as the SAFE Water Award, is a prestigious award for outstanding achievement in freshwater-related activities.

-The award, which includes a sculpture specially designed and created by Simon Pearce Inc., honors individuals, institutions, or organizations whose work contributes broadly to:
+The award honors individuals, institutions, or organizations whose work contributes broadly to:

-- the conservation and protection of freshwater resources and ecosystems,
+- Conserving and protecting freshwater resources and ecosystems,

 Honorees represent regions and watersheds from around the world and a broad range of freshwater-related activities, professions, and scientific disciplines.